rakudo/rakudo/NOMMAP.markdown

 ## Punch list for nom distribution

-This is the "punch list" of items that need addressing before switching nom to be the new 'master' branch, and before releasing a nom-based distribution.
+This is the "punch list" of items that need addressing before releasing a nom-based distribution.
 Each item below contains an importance (1 == must have, 2 == ought to have, 3 == nice to have) for branch and distribution, an estimate of the difficulty (\* == easy, \*\*\*\* = hard), and any identified